 When we are able to work with and touch another person dispassionately, without any judgement, without prejudices, then out of that attitude compassion is there, present, and healing arises miraculously.
 Not because of cultivating compassion, but simply compassion arising spontaneously as the result of a non-judgmental, non-prejudiced attitude.

-I hope that we will not again see arise falseness, artificiality, and unnecessary mystification, or exactly the opposite — desecration, this time by hybrids of Vipassana, Mindfulness and Thai Massage training courses in Thailand or in Western countries, as we’ve unfortunately too much needed to witness in past years with Thai Massage being practitioned and taught with unrecognizable features.
+Nevertheless, I hope that we will not again see falseness, artificiality, and unnecessary mystification, or exactly the opposite — desecration, this time by hybrids of Vipassana, Mindfulness, and Thai Massage training courses in Thailand or in Western countries, as we’ve unfortunately too much needed to witness in past years with Thai Massage being practiced and taught with unrecognizable features.